JetBrains/teamcity-documentation/topics/configuring-artifacts-storage.md

 ## Migrating Artifacts To a Different Storage
 <anchor name="migratingArtifactsToS3"/>

 TeamCity provides [a command-line tool](artifacts-migration-tool.md) dedicated to automatic migration of build artifacts from one storage to another.
+To get the tool, go to __Project Settings | Artifacts Storage__ and use the _Download artifacts migration tool_ link in the top right corner of the page.
-Currently, it supports migration from the built-in storage to [Amazon S3](configuring-artifacts-storage.md#Amazon+S3+Support).
+Currently, the tool supports migration from the built-in storage to [Amazon S3](configuring-artifacts-storage.md#Amazon+S3+Support).
 We're working on supporting other cloud storage options as well.

 </chunk>